ovargas27/sinatra-green_way/README.md

 Now you can visit it on "localhost:4567/" in your browser

 Congrats for you first Sinatra application in the green way.
+To celebrate, I left you with Frank (My way)[http://www.youtube.com/watch?v=Aht9hcDFyVw]

 # References
 [Cucumber](http://cukes.info/) Behavior Driven Development tool.